Often the main symptom is a skin burn, but not all serious injuries are visible.

 Doctors check the person for abnormal heart rhythms, fractures, dislocations, and spinal cord or other injuries.

-Abnormal heart rhythms are monitored, burns are treated, and, if the burn caused extensive internal damage, intravenous fluids are given.
+Abnormal heart rhythms are monitored, burns are treated, and, if the burn caused extensive internal damage, intravenous fluids and other treatments are given.

 Electrical current passing through the body generates heat, which burns and destroys tissues.
 Burns can affect internal tissues as well as the skin.
 An electrical shock can short-circuit the body’s own electrical systems, causing nerves to stop transmitting impulses or to transmit impulses erratically.
 Abnormal impulse transmission can affect the

 Muscles, causing them to contract violently